Pennsylvania Department of Corrections

 • Native American Tribal document

-For the safety of inmates and staff, strict rules are in place to prevent the introduction of contraband into DOC facilities.
-The following items are generally permitted in visiting rooms.
+For the safety of inmates and staff, strict rules are in place to keep contraband out of DOC facilities.
+The following items are generally permitted in visiting rooms:

-Visitors requiring medication during the visit (such as inhalers or insulin injections) must advise the visiting room officer and the lobby officer upon arrival.
+Visitors who need medication during the visit must tell the visiting room officer and the lobby officer when they arrive.
 Visitors are responsible for providing their own medication.

-Visitors with any kind of orthopedic hardware need to present a card, from the attending physician, documenting the hardware, in order to be granted a contact visit.
+Visitors with orthopedic hardware need to present a card from the attending doctor in order to visit.

-Some prisons permit money in visiting rooms, while others use special machine vending cards.
+Some prisons permit money in visiting rooms; others use special machine vending cards.
 Contact your institution for specific guidelines.
-For prisons that accept cash for vending, denominations larger than $5 are prohibited, with a total limit of $50.
+For prisons that allow cash: denominations larger than $5 are prohibited, with a total limit of $50.
 All cash must be contained in a clear plastic bag or small clear change purse.

 At most facilities, lockers are available to store items prohibited from visiting rooms.
 Some lockers may require a deposit.

-Any device, whether worn or hand held, that has the capability of audio and/or video/photography recording and/or cell phone capabilities is NOT permitted.
-This includes, but is not limited to, eye glasses, tie tacks, lapel pins, wrist watches, pens, etc.
+Any device that has the capability of audio, video, or photography recording and/or cell phone capabilities is NOT permitted.
+This includes, but is not limited to, eyeglasses, tie tacks, lapel pins, wrist watches, pens, etc.

-Illegal drugs and/or paraphrenia, alcohol, and weapons are not permitted on prison grounds at any time.
+Illegal drugs, drug paraphernalia, alcohol, and weapons are not permitted on prison grounds at any time.
 Any alcohol, drugs and/or weapons found in the vehicle or on your person will result in the visit being denied and possible referral to the Pennsylvania State Police.

 By statute, medical marijuana is not permitted on DOC property.
 Please leave medical marijuana products at home.